department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 substantially gainful employment: Provide a definition or note when using this term.
 - **Like this:** You can’t hold down a steady job that supports you financially (known as substantially gainful employment) because of your service-connected disability.
 Odd jobs (marginal employment), don’t count.

-supplemental claim: Define on first mention in body copy as "providing new evidence to support a disability claim that was denied."
+Supplemental Claim: Define on first mention in body copy as "providing new evidence to support a disability claim that was denied."
+Note: A Veteran "files" a Supplemental Claim, not "requests" a Supplemental Claim.

+Supplemental Claim decision: Initial cap "Supplemental Claim" decision.

 Survivors’ and Dependents’ Educational Assistance (DEA) program: Include "also called Chapter 35" on first mention.
 Can be shortened to "DEA program" after first mention.